saikasireddy/PowerConsumption_LSTM/README.md

-# Power Consumption Prediction using LSTM
+# AI-Driven Analytics for Energy Optimization

 This project focuses on predicting power consumption using **Long Short-Term Memory (LSTM)**, a type of Recurrent Neural Network (RNN) model.
 By analyzing historical power consumption data, the project aims to predict future energy usage trends, which can assist in resource planning and optimization.